 * * * * *

-If you like this blog, be sure to subscribe using WordPress’s follow option or via email, or the Bloglovin button in the sidebar.
-You can find me on Twitter @elissafield.
+If you like this blog, be sure to subscribe using WordPress’s +follow option, the Bloglovin’ button or via email.
 I love to connect with like-minded readers and writers!

 c.
 Elissa Field